z5577033/9900-F18A-CAKE/README.md

 /Workspace/9900-F18A-CAKE/working_branch

 ## Running instruction
-how to run:
+### how to run:

-python /app/src/mch/models/run_training.py
+python /Workspace/9900-F18A-CAKE/src/mch/models/run_training.py

---raise-on-error                                                                         "don't jump out when some node have error"
+--raise-on-error                                                                         "don't jump out when some node not trainable. e.g. less than 10 samples include"

 --disable-dm                                                                             "if something wrong with R enviroment or memory is not adequate (less than 64 GB with 20GB dataset)"